Texas vs Xavier Players to Watch - Sweet 16

 Xavier's Last Game

-In its most recent game, Xavier defeated Pittsburgh on Sunday, 84-73.
-Nunge scored a team-high 18 points (and added three assists and three boards).
+In its previous game, Xavier beat Pittsburgh on Sunday, 84-73.
+Nunge scored a team-high 18 points (and chipped in three assists and three boards).

 |Name